 SPA 303 Advanced Spanish Conversation (3 hrs.)
 Continued intensive work in Spanish.
-Oral practice will concentrate on helping students to organize and express their ideas on a variety of topics: literature, culture, and contemporary problems related to the Hispanic world.
-Prerequisites: SPA 204, 210 or permission of the instructor.
+Oral practice will concentrate on helping

 SPA 305 Commercial Spanish (3 hrs.)
 This course gives practice in translating commercial documents and correspondence from Spanish to English, and from English to Spanish.
 An object of the course is to develop a specialized vocabulary in both languages.
 Prerequisites: SPA 204